krassdanke/obsidian-mcp-server/README.md

 ## Notes
 - This server provides comprehensive Obsidian functionality through the Model Context Protocol
-- All tools are thoroughly tested with 87 test cases covering 23 implemented tools
+- All tools are thoroughly tested with API test cases covering all implemented tools
-- Supports ~90% of Obsidian's core capabilities including linking, metadata, search, and visual features
+- Supports most of Obsidian's core capabilities including linking, metadata, search, and visual features